ton-community/ton-docs/docs/learn/tvm-instructions/tvm-upgrade.md

 | `BLS_PUSHR` | _`- r`_ | Push the order of G1 and G2 (approx. `2^255`).<br/>_`gas=34`_ |

 ## RUNVM
 Currently there is no way for code in TVM to call external untrusted code "in sandbox".
-In other words, external code always can irreversibly update code, data of contract, or set actions (such as sening all money).
+In other words, external code always can irreversibly update code, data of contract, or set actions (such as sending all money).
 `RUNVM` instruction allows to spawn an independent VM instance, run desired code and get needed data (stack, registers, gas consumption etc) without risks of polluting caller's state.
 Running arbitrary code in a safe way may be useful for w4-style plugins, Tact's `init` style subcontract calculation etc.

 | xxxxxxxxxxxxx<br/>Fift syntax | xxxxxxxxxxxxxxxxx<br/>Stack | xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx<br/>Description |